hudso1898/mrh4hd/lecture-labs/rw4/rw4.md

 ## Game Plan

 Each of us do one Activity Diagram

 Class Diagram - Matt Hudson (independent)

 Use Case Diagram - Weiyu (independent)

-ERD for the whole system - Samuel (independent) Sequence Diagram for one activity - Matt & Samuel State Machine Diagram - Samuel & Weiyu
+ERD for the whole system - Samuel (independent)

+Sequence Diagram for one activity - Matt & Samuel

+State Machine Diagram - Samuel & Weiyu

 Peer Reviewing

 Matt - ERD, State Machine, Other 2 AD

 Samuel - Use Case Diagram, Other 2 AD

-Weiyu - Class Diagram, Sequence Diagram, Other 2 ADs (Other 2 ADs == the ones each person didn't do)
+Weiyu - Class Diagram, Sequence Diagram, Other 2 ADs

+(Other 2 ADs == the ones each person didn't do)

-Meet once no later than Tuesday Night
+Meet once no later than Tuesday Night; coordinate  over the private #group13 Slack Channel

+Complete individual work before the meeting.
+During the meeting, finish collaboratory work and conduct peer reviewing